confused-404/yadqn/README.md

 Didn't use pytorch, wrote everything from scratch with NumPy

+### Features

+- double DQN
+- huber loss

-## Issues
+### Issues

 - The model experiences an exploration phase for the first 100-150 episodes, and then rapidly reaches max steps (500)
-  - However, after ~10-20 episodes at max steps, the model becomes overconfident and Q values explode, causing it to reset down to 10 steps
+  - However, after some episodes at max steps, the model becomes overconfident and Q values explode, causing it to reset down to 10 steps